 It’s quite a boast to say you’re the best.
-Especially in a state the size of Colorado, which is half-covered with aspens and dozens of towns in the Rockies are vying for the title.
-Though they all may have their fair share of aspen groves and scenic backgrounds, there are few that can compete with everything Crested Butte has to offer.
-Here are a few reasons why you won’t find better fall colors in Colorado.
+Especially in a state the size of Colorado, where dozens of towns in the Rockies are vying for the title.
+Though they all may have their share of aspen groves and scenery, there are few that can compete with all Crested Butte has to offer.

 Crested Butte sits at the end of Kebler Pass Road, offering you access to Colorado’s largest aspen grove.
 Biggest may not always be best, but in this case it certainly helps.
 Not only is there an awe-inspiring sea of yellow, but with this size comes variety.
 An area know as “The Dyke” near the top of the pass, contains some aspen stands, which turn a striking red.
 There are trails, camping sites, and plenty of pull-offs to grab your own spectacular photos.

 Epic Hiking Trails

 No need to fret if you don’t ride a bike.
 There are even more trails through the trees accessible by foot or even horseback.
-Close to town, check out the Upper Loop and Brush Creek located around Mount Crested Butte.
+Close to town, check out the Snodgrass Mountain and Skyland-Bridges located around the southern flanks of Crested Butte mountain.
 The Lower Loop and Woods Walk trails start right at the edge of town as well and all of them offer fantastic color.
 Crested Butte Hiking Guide: Click Here